Hervé Matthys

-Hervé Jean Matthys (born 19 January 1996) is a Belgian professional footballer who plays as a centre back for Ekstraklasa club Motor Lublin.
+Hervé Jean Matthys (born 19 January 1996) is a Belgian professional footballer who plays as a centre back for Allsvenskan club AIK.

 Club career

 Matthys joined Anderlecht in 2012 from Club Brugge.
 He made his first team debut on 3 December 2014 in the Belgian Cup against Mechelen replacing Frank Acheampong at half-time in a 4–1 home win.

 On 2 September 2021, he joined ADO Den Haag on a one-year contract.

 On 10 April 2022, Matthys signed a two-year contract with Beerschot.

 On 17 January 2025, Matthys moved to Polish Ekstraklasa club Motor Lublin, signing an eighteen-month deal with an option for another year.
+His contract was terminated by mutual consent on 11 July 2026.